LukaszKolodziejski/XXXXL_IoT-Digital-Inclinometer_RaspberryPi_WebApp/README.md

-# Creating a Digital Inclinometer for the Internet of Things (IoT):
+# Creating a Digital Inclinometer for the (IoT) Internet of Things:
 - Using the sensors from a single board microcomputer with a reading time of a few milliseconds.
 - Development of a real-time raw data sharing system via: TCP, UDP, WebSocket, REST interface (HTTP protocol), MQTT.
 - Compare and optimize data transfer times in real time in different technologies..